agkozak/polyglot/README.md

 ### `POLYGLOT_SHOW_UNTRACKED`

-If you are working on an extremely large Git repository, such as an operating system kernel, calculating the Git status can become very slow.
+If you are working on an extremely large Git repository, such as an operating system kernel, calculating the Git status can be very slow.
 If you need to, you may set `POLYGLOT_SHOW_UNTRACKED=0`, which will cause the Polyglot Prompt to ignore the Git status for untracked files.
 This will have the effect of speeding up the display of the prompt considerably.

 ## Exit Status